-7.230 It is important that local people are involved in decisions about their community facilities.
+- 7.228 It is important that local people are involved in decisions about their community facilities.
 All planning applications for new community facilities will need to provide evidence of a community engagement exercise to gauge the need for the current and proposed community uses.
-The preparation of this evidence should be proportionate to the scale of the development.
+The preparation of this evidence should be proportionate to the scale of the development. - 7.229 The Authority will not look favourably at development proposals for new community facilities located outside settlement boundaries that would replace more sustainably located community facilities within settlement boundaries.

-Existing community Facilities
+Existing community facilities

-- 7.231 The Authority will safeguard all existing community facilities that are fit for purpose from development proposals for non-community uses.
+- 7.230 The Authority will safeguard all existing community facilities that are fit for purpose from development proposals for non-community uses.
 Where a development proposal could lead to the loss of a community facility or reduce its scope and/or viability, the Authority will expect applicants to provide very strong justification for this loss or diminishment.
-Policy SD43 particularly seeks to guard against short-termism, since loss is often irreversible. - 7.232 Proposals for losing a community facility must not be based solely on the needs of the current owner/tenant or their chosen business model.
-Where the loss of a commercially run facility, such as a pub or village shop, is proposed, robust evidence of an appropriate marketing campaign of at least 12 months will be required to demonstrate that there is no market demand for the existing use.
+Policy SD43 particularly seeks to guard against short-termism, since loss is often irreversible. - 7.231 Proposals for losing a community facility must not be based solely on the needs of the current owner/tenant or their chosen business model.
+Where the loss of a commercially run facility, such as a pub or village shop, is proposed, robust evidence of an appropriate marketing campaign of at least 24 months will be required to demonstrate that there is no market demand for the existing use.
 The loss of a community facility owned or managed by the community, or run as a non-commercial public service, should be supported by an assessment of local need.
 This should show that there is no longer a need for the facility, or that there is no opportunity for an equivalent use to move into the premises.
-Proposals to provide an alternative facility in line with part 2(c) of the policy will also be considered.
+Proposals to provide an alternative facility in line with Part 2(c) of the policy will also be considered.